MaurizzFelipe/Projects/README.md

 - Extract data from some source -- In this project we will cover how to get data from aws S3 and another approach using pyspark
 - Dump the data into a SQL managment tool where the B.I analysts can use to develop data analysis
 - Develop a dashboard connecting the databases we have created
+-
+![S3-Redshift Approach].(redshift spark.png).

 Her1e you want to write a short overview of the goals of your project and how it works at a high level.
 If possible, include one or two images of the end product and architecture diagram (see examples below). diagrams.net is a great tool for creating architecture diagrams.